 Identifying whether deductions can be allocated as Cost of Goods Sold (COGS) can significantly minimize the tax impact of 280E on your cannabis business.

 If you cultivate, produce, extract, or infuse cannabis, COGS related to the growth and production of goods that are then wholesaled by your business, are potentially subject to 280E.
 The bulk of activities of a cultivation or extraction within a vertically integrated operation can be considered COGS. *Note that transportation and delivery may be considered non-deductible COGS.
+For additional help, use our free fact sheet.

 Types of 280E COGS